-For as long as I’ve been alive, when the holidays approached, my grandmother’s home would be perfumed with the scents of vanilla, sugar, almond and baked sweet potato pie.
+For as long as I’ve been alive, when the holidays approached, my grandmother’s home would be perfumed with the scents of vanilla, sugar, cinnamon, nutmeg and baked sweet potato pie.
 Everyone in the family knew to expect a pie or two from her.
 As a true southerner, food is a gift along with the love.

 When I noticed the age of my grandmother, I knew it was time for me to watch her create her gifts and take in the aromas of those sweet potato pies.
 Of course there is no exact recipe.
 How many eggs to potato ratio, cups of sugar, flour?
 To make a crust or store buy?
 When at her Service, it came to light that I maybe the one to continue her legacy of creating these sweet treats.
 The pressure!
 In true fashion, I downplayed my capability to even take on such a role.
 To follow behind a 40 plus (and that’s being kind on the numbers) year tradition is nerve wrecking.